pressly/qmd/README.md

 * `status`: the exit status of the script; either OK or ERR
 * `start_time`: the time (in local system time) the script began to execute
 * `end_time`: the time (in local system time) the script finished executing
-* `duration`: the amount of time taken to run the script
+* `duration`: the amount of time taken to run the script in seconds as a string

 **Example: Enqueue a script to execute in the background and send output to a callback URL**